dhasenan/chessv/README.md

  - Capture individual enemy pieces and pawns (e.g. capture pawn E, the pawn that begins on the E file)
  - Capture multiple enemy pieces and pawns in 1 match (e.g. capture any 2 pawns), including sequences of pairs (e.g. both 2 pieces and 2 pawns)
  - Attack any opposing pawn, minor piece, major piece, or queen
- - Attack multiple opposing pieces with a single piece (even if it is itself attacked): two pieces, three pieces, and the King and Queen
+ - Attack multiple opposing pieces with a single piece (Sacrificial if it is itself attacked, True otherwise): two pieces, three pieces, and the King and Queen
  - Move your King each of: forward one space; to the A file; to the center 4 squares; to the opposing home rank; and to capture a piece
  - Perform the French move